-The film was created by the post graduate students of Burren College of Art, with artistic direction and performance cordiation by Dr Áine Phillips, directed and co-ordinated the performance and musician/sound artist Brian Fleming composed a sound score to accompany the performance.
+The film was created by the post graduate students of Burren College of Art, with artistic direction and performance cordiation by Dr Áine Phillips, Head of Sculpture.
+Cinematography was by film artist Tom Flanagan and musician/sound artist Brian Fleming composed a sound score to accompany the performance.
 Masters of Fine Art, PhD and Post-baccalaureate students devised and performed the ‘restoration action’.

 In response to Burren College of Art’s proposal to perform a restoration action at “A Circle in Ireland”, Richard Long wrote: